clojurewerkz/monger.docs/articles/commands.md

 ## What to Read Next

 Congratulations, this is the last guide.
-For the definitive list of commands MongoDB supports, [MongoDB command reference](http://docs.mongodb.org/manual/reference/commands/?highlight=commands).
+For the definitive list of commands MongoDB supports, see [MongoDB command reference](http://docs.mongodb.org/manual/reference/commands/?highlight=commands).

 Take a look at [other guides](/articles/guides.html), they cover all kinds of topics.